Samples from the Tests for Higher Standards in Mathematics

 get adobe acrobat reader

-There are three different products for each content area: the Grade-Level Tests, the Minitests, and the high school HSAP Exit Exams.
-These three products provide an excellent set of flexible assessment tools for an ongoing diagnostic/remediation approach to instruction while providing consistent feedback to students, teachers, schools, and districts.
+There are two different products for each content area: the Grade-Level Tests and the Item Banks.
+These products provide an excellent set of flexible assessment tools for an ongoing diagnostic/remediation approach to instruction while providing consistent feedback to students, teachers, schools, and districts.

 Most importantly, the TfHS products provide a way for students and teachers to focus on specific grade-level content.
-The material included on the tests is challenging, often evocative, and always useful to students who must prepare to do well on the EMSAP.
+The material included on the tests is challenging, often evocative, and always useful to students who must prepare to do well on the PASS tests.

 Grade-Level